-- 1. Interventions are driven by the member and include resolution focused treatment, peer support, safety planning, service planning, and care coordination designed to de-escalate the crisis.
+- 1. Interventions are driven by the member and include resolution-focused treatment, peer support, safety planning, service planning, and care coordination designed to de-escalate the crisis.
 Strategies are developed for the member to use post current crisis to mitigate risk of future incidents until the member (and caregiver, for youth-directed services) engages in alternative services, if appropriate.
-Interventions must be provided under the supervision of an LMHP or psychiatrist who is acting within the scope of their professional license and applicable state law: - a.
-When a member is referred from another crisis provider to CBCS, the intervention is driven by the member and is developed by the LMHP, psychiatrist or non-licensed staff in collaboration with the LMHP or psychiatrist building on and updating the strategies developed by the MCR or BHCC providers; and - b.
+Interventions must be provided under the supervision of an LMHP or psychiatrist, unless otherwise stated, who is acting within the scope of their professional license and applicable state law: - a.
+When a member is referred from another crisis provider to CBCS, the intervention is driven by the member and is developed by a qualified licensed professional (as defined in the MCR staff requirements section) or non-licensed staff in collaboration with a qualified licensed professional building on and updating the strategies developed by the MCR or BHCC providers; and - b.
 For services delivered to minors under the age of 18, the interventions focus on the crisis experience of the minor and the experience of the person with parental authority whose minor is in crisis.
 Crisis services staff, with particular assistance from the recognized family peer support specialist (RFPSS), provide support to caregivers during interventions for their children.
 RFPSS team members work collaboratively with other crisis services team members to intervene and stabilize minor in crisis, with a focus on providing support to caregivers, helping caregivers actively engage in the crisis services intervention, and offering their own personal experience to help educate the next steps for the minor in crisis. - 2.
 Short-term goals are set to ensure stabilization, symptom reduction and restoration to a previous level of functioning.
 The intervention shall be developed with input from the member, family and other collateral sources; - 3.
-Interventions include using person-centered approaches, such as crisis resolution and debriefing with the member (and caregiver, when present for minor-directed services) experiencing the crisis for relief, resolution and problem solving of the crisis; - 4.
-Substance use shall be recognized and addressed in an integrated fashion, as it may add to the risk, increasing the need for engagement in care; and
+Interventions include using person-centered approaches, such as crisis resolution and debriefing with the member (and caregiver, when present for minor-directed services) experiencing the crisis for relief, resolution and problem solving of the crisis;

-5. Support, education, and consultation is provided to the member, family, and collateral supports.
+- 4. Substance use shall be recognized and addressed in an integrated fashion, as it may add to the risk, increasing the need for engagement in care; and - 5.
+Support, education, and consultation is provided to the member, family, and collateral supports.